wp-plugins/block-spammers/README.md

 *   If comment contains bad words, add the spammers IP into the blacklist.
 *   When deleting spam, add IPs of spam comments into the blacklist.
+*   Similar entries in the blacklist are merged automatically.

 ## Installation ##
 1. Upload block-spammers to the /wp-content/plugins/ directory